Elpida12/AI_Log_Analyzer/README.md

 Analyze logs from AI coding agent systems using a deterministic pre-filter plus LLM map-reduce.
-All LLM-generated claims are cross-checked against a deterministic fact sheet - contradicted findings are dropped.
+All LLM-generated claims are cross-checked against a deterministic fact sheet - contradicted findings are dropped.   \
-Built with a strong emphasis on reducing cognitive load and minimizing hallucinations.
+ <br> Built with a strong emphasis on reducing cognitive load and minimizing hallucinations.

 This was originally written for another AI coding agent system that I was working on, but designed so the log format and pipeline shape are configurable in one file (`config.py`).